Your Guide to Hiking Gear for Women

 A well-fitted, comfortable pair of boots or shoes is important to protect your feet.
 You can get fitted at outdoor gear stores for these, and a general rule of thumb for women is to size up a whole size from your normal everyday shoes to give your toes enough room in the front to move around without hitting the front.
 If your toenails repeatedly hit the front, you can make them black and blue or even lose them!

-You’ll be faced with the option of waterproof or non waterproof boots.
+You’ll be faced with the option of waterproof or non-waterproof boots.
 It seems like a no-brainer that you’d want this extra barrier to protect you on the trail, but it comes at the price of breathability.
 Think of it like this: If you’re going to be doing multiple day treks, or winter hikes, you’ll likely want waterproof so your feet can stay dry and toasty.
-If you’re planning to do hikes in a warmer client, opt for non waterproof for something lighter weight so it’s more breathable.
+If you’re planning to do hikes in a warmer client, opt for non-waterproof or something lighter weight so it’s more breathable.

 The next factor to consider is low-top vs. high-top hiking boots for women.
 Low-cut models weigh less, making them popular for day hikes.
 The ankle flexibility offered by low-cut hiking shoes also comes in handy when climbing up and down steep slopes and rock-hopping across lakes and streams.
 High-top boots provide more ankle support, as well as protection from elements on the trail.
 They also allow you to tighten the laces more efficiently and keep them securely in place during a rough hike, but are heavier and more difficult to maneuver in.
 It all comes down to personal preference!

-Get something moisture wicking and synthetic.
+Get something moisture-wicking and synthetic.
 Bootcut pants will help keep debris and rain out of your boots, but you may prefer the fit of leggings.
-Shorts can be better for heat, but your legs can get scratched by bushes, or could get chaffing.
+Shorts can be better for heat, but your legs can get scratched by bushes, or could get chaffed.
 Backcountry.com has lots of different styles you can explore.

 Layers are super important when hiking and you’ll want to be sure to layer up for colder weather!
-A light fleece jacket is great for warmer cold weather, and synthetic down is great for wet weather.
-Real down is also great, but it isn’t as great in wet environments.
+A light fleece jacket is great for warmer cold weather, and synthetic down is good for wet weather.
+Real down is also nice, but it isn’t ideal for wet environments.
 Here’s a quick breakdown of down vs. synthetic insulation: